 Several lenders are related to Viventor

 Forza, Kreddy and MyCredit are all owned by a mysterious company called ‘Digital Finance International’.
-According to media reports it is owned by Finstar Financial Group (owner of Viventor).
+According to media reports it is owned by Finstar Financial Group (owner of Viventor until June 2020).
 However although it operates a slick looking website it provides very little information other than it operates in 14 countries in European and Asia and has assets over €70 million.
 However, further research has confirmed it is based in Moscow, Russia.
 Viventor have recently uploaded financial statements for Kreddy and Forza but has still not provided anything for MyCredit.
 As a result we would avoid MyCredit until further information becomes available.

 Our thoughts on the loan originators

 The primary market has many loans available from Atlantis, Seymoure & Hines, and Lenno, which are mainly secured loans.
 Many loans available on Viventor currently have low LTVs (often 35% or so) yet they also come with buyback guarantees from the lenders.
 This is not common but makes them attractive to investors as it reduces risk of a loss following a default.